 Coverage C: The Best Way to Keep Your Property Protected

-Every house has furniture, books, silverware.
+Every house has furniture, clothes, and a refrigerator.
 That's one of the main reasons we buy houses, so we have somewhere to put all our purchases.
-Luckily, the homeowners insurance policy protects both your home and your valuables.
+Lucky for you, the home insurance policy protects both your home and your valuables.

-But what part of your homeowners insurance policy protects your personal belongings?
+But what part of your homeowners policy protects your personal belongings?